EFS-OpenSource/Thetis/docs/source/configuration.rst

      - Number of bins used for the computation of the Decetion Expected Calibration Error (D-ECE) (object detection only) and the respective reliability diagrams.
 The D-ECE is the counterpart of the ECE for position-dependent calibration evaluation of object detection tasks.
 The default value is 5.
-   * - :code:`uncertainty/evaluation_quantiles`
-     - int
-     - Number of quantiles used for Pinball/QCE computation, required for regression and probabilistic detection evaluation (currently not supported).

 .. list-table:: Configuration settings for AI fairness evaluation.
    :widths: 35 10 55